jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Explicit dependencies
 # [fit] More flexible

 ^ Singletons are difficult to test, and usually involve mocking and stubbing.
-With the instance-based approach, we can avoid that by subclassing the client for testing, and passing that in.
+With the instance-based approach, we can create a protocol, a test client that implements it, and then simply pass that in instead of the real version.

 ^ In addition, the fact that the view controller depends upon the API client is now made explicit.
 This helps readers understand the responsibilities that the VC has.